 ‘Eureka’ is an ideal backyard lemon, as it crops for much of the year in mild climates, while ‘Lisbon’ is equally popular – both are taller growing varieties.
 Shorter in stature and better suited to colder climates is the ‘Meyer’ lemon, which bears sweeter, less acidic fruit.
 ‘Meyer’ lemons are also available in dwarf form, so they’re the best variety for growing in tubs – look for the cultivar ‘Lots A Lemons’.

 If you’ve ever wondered where the name of this citrus came from, it’s a reference to the dense clusters of young fruit, thought to resemble grapes.
 The most popular backyard variety is ‘Marsh’, which ripens from early winter and can be picked over several months.
 Because it fruits in the cool months of the year, it’s largely untroubled by fruit fly.
-‘Wheeny’ is another popular variety, though its fruit contain a lot of seeds.
+‘Wheeny’ is another popular variety, though its fruit contains a lot of seeds.
 If you’re after a grapefruit with beautiful pink flesh, check out ‘Thompson’.

 Limes are naturally small trees, so they’re great for smaller gardens or growing in large pots.
 The ‘Tahitian’ lime is the most popular variety and is a prolific cropper.
 The Kaffir lime is grown not for its fruit (which are wrinkled with little juice), but for its double-jointed leaves, which are fabulous in Asian cooking.
 Plant one in a pot by the kitchen door for easy harvesting.